anarchivist/anarchivist.github.com/content/posts/2016-02-16-jekyll-todo-list.markdown

 updated: 2016-02-17 21:22:00 -0500
 ---

 A running list of things I want to do or have done.
-A lot of this relates to adopting the [IndieWeb](https://indiewebcamp.com/) ethos
+A lot of this relates to adopting the [IndieWeb](https://indiewebcamp.com/) ethos<!--more-->

 * **DONE** ~~Enable sending and receiving webmentions~~
 * **DONE** ~~Minimal h-entry markup~~